revolution0x/society0x-landing/README.md

 # society0x-landing

-This is a [Gatsby](https://www.gatsbyjs.org/) website which makes up the "landing content" of society0x.org
+This is a [Gatsby](https://www.gatsbyjs.org/) & [React](https://reactjs.org/) powered website which makes up the "landing site content" of https://society0x.org

 ## Run it locally